 In the near term, Professor Rand and his student will experiment with producing electricity from intensified sunlight and from laser light.
-Afterwards, they are planning to look into novel materials to utilize the magnetic portion of sunlight at lower intensities.
+Afterward, they are planning to look into novel materials to utilize the magnetic portion of sunlight at lower intensities.

-The team is in the process of patenting their discovery, since there is potential that their discovery may someday be commercialized.
+The team is in the process of patenting their discovery since there is potential that their discovery may someday be commercialized.
 However, they caution that a practical application of utilizing the magnetic portion of sunlight to generate electricity is still years, if not decades from being realized.

 Magnetic Solar Energy Could Reduce The Number of Solar Panels Needed on a House